 Please contact the accounting office by email at email@example.com.
 Please include your account number in the subject line and a daytime phone number in the body of the message.
 You may also call (718) 210-3034.

 We require all non-Green-Wood tour guides to make arrangements with us prior to touring our 478 acres.
 We are an active Cemetery and do not want your tour conflicting with a burial service or a tour being planned by us.
-Please contact John Connolly at (718) 210-3073 or email firstname.lastname@example.org in advance of planning your tour to learn more about availability and costs.
+Please contact our programming team at 718-210-3073 or email firstname.lastname@example.org in advance of planning your tour to learn more about availability and costs.

 Bicycling and jogging are not allowed in the Cemetery.
 There are bicycle racks at all entrances.